top of page

 1 Samuel 10:1

-The moment Samuel anointed Saul, the future king of Israel, is very tender.
-Samuel is prophesying for the Lord.
-He has Samuel anoint him with oil and then gently kisses him on the cheek.
-Yahweh pronounces Saul captain over His inheritance, which is the Jewish nation.
+The moment when Samuel anointed Saul as the future king of Israel is profoundly tender.
+Samuel is acting on behalf of the Lord.
+He pours oil over Saul's head and gently kisses him on the cheek.
+In this act, Yahweh designates Saul as the captain over His cherished inheritance—the Jewish nation.

-Samuel teaches us a lesson on love and grace.
-It’s not Saul’s fault that the people wanted a king; at that time, in fact, Saul ran from the promotion.
-Viewing this from a point of grace, Samuel offered the promotion with love and grace.
-If you ever find yourself in this situation, remind yourself of Samuel.
-I’m not saying to kiss your new boss, but be someone God would be pleased with.
+This situation teaches us much about love and grace.
+It wasn’t Saul’s fault that the Israelites desired a king.
+In fact, Saul initially ran from that promotion.
+Samuel offered Saul the position with grace.
+If you find yourself in such a position where you must step back, remember Samuel.
+While I'm not suggesting you kiss your new boss, strive to be someone whom God would be proud of.

 He is: YHWH Tseva'ot